Articles , Glossary

 Polishing the details and finalizing the concept

 At this stage, the designer develops the chosen direction and works over the slightest details.
-People staying far from the design process can be stunned by the level of fidelity and sophistication over the image presenting future branding signs.
-Sometimes, it takes hours of work to develop the variants with tiny changes set in millimeters which still influence the general harmony.
-This is the time when designers can experiment with forms and lines, hues, and shades, still, at this stage, they work within the already set general stylistic concept.
+People staying far from the design process can be stunned by the level of fidelity and sophistication of the image presenting future branding signs.
+Sometimes, it takes hours of work to develop the variants with tiny changes set in millimeters, which still influence the general harmony.
+This is the time when designers can experiment with forms and lines, hues, and shades; still, at this stage, they work within the already set general stylistic concept.

 swiftybeaver logo design by tubik studio